winitzki/scall/tutorial/programming_dhall.md

 ```
 This complicated type expression contains an arbitrary _dependent type_ `f` (a type that depends on a value of type `T`).
 It is far from obvious how to work with types of the form `LeibnizEqual`.

-To explain this, we begin by considering an example where `T = Natural`.
+To explain that, we begin by considering an example where `T = Natural`.
 Define the type `LeibnizEqNat` by:

 ```dhall